foxx1337/autoscrolldown/README.md

 ## Features

 Simply enable the `autoscrolldown` settings in the config or run the command.

-For example with the command:
+An example of how the command performs:

 ![autoscroll example](images/autoscrolldown.gif)